HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 [Cloudflare's Radar](https://radar.cloudflare.com/) trend reports allow them to segment traffic by geographic region, and it's interesting to see the variations regionally between the split of mobile vs. desktop, from Sudan and Yemen tying at 83% usage, compared to the Seychelles at just 29% mobile.

-#### Drawing Conclusions
+#### Drawing conclusions

-Mobile device usage remains strong, and It's apparent that despite a global trend of people being at home more than ever before, due to restrictions and advice from health authorities and governments, that mobile devices remain the  most popular way to access websites.
+Mobile device usage remains strong, and it's apparent that despite a global trend of people being at home more than ever before (due to restrictions and advice from health authorities and governments), mobile devices remain the most popular way to access websites.
 The popularity of mobile over desktop seems to have regained most of the ground lost last year (itself a fairly small regression).

 Naturally the figures cannot tell us the reasons behind that, but it's worth remembering that for a large amount of web users, mobile devices may be the only device available to them, and there is no choice between using a mobile or a desktop.